 Annual stratified-random fall surveys have been conducted by Canada in Div.
-3L from 1981 to 2019.
-In 1990-2019, fall surveys also extended onto the southern Grand Banks in Divs.
+3L from 1981 to 2020.
+In 1990-2020, fall surveys also extended onto the southern Grand Banks in Divs.
 3NO.
-Canadian surveys were originally conducted with an Engel 145 trawl, then a Campelen 1800 trawl in 1995-2019.
-Although fall surveys sample deeper maximum depths ( $\sim$ 1 450 m) than those in spring ( $\sim$ 730 m), they do not cover the entire stock area, and thus are not considered spatially complete.
+Due to research vessel difficulties, no Canadian fall survey occurred in 2021 in Divs.
+3LNO.
+Canadian surveys were originally conducted with an Engel 145 trawl, then a Campelen 1800 trawl in 1995-2020.
+Fall surveys do not cover the entire stock area, and thus are not considered spatially complete.
 For this reason, Canadian spring surveys are used as the primary source of biomass and abundance estimates for Thorny Skate.
 However, fall indices are still considered in assessments of this stock, because this survey is conducted when a greater proportion of Thorny Skate is available to survey trawls.
 During fall, Thorny Skates are concentrated on the shelf; in spring, part of this population has moved to the shelf edge, and a proportion apparently moves outside of the survey area (Kulka et al. 2004).
 When using spring estimates of biomass and abundance to examine trends in this stock, it is assumed that the proportion of skate that moves outside of the surveyed area remains consistent between years.
-Additional causes of variation in fall survey coverage are discussed in detail most recently by Rideout (2020), and Rideout and Ings (2020).
+Additional causes of variation in fall survey coverage are discussed in detail most recently by Rideout et al. (2022).

 Historical abundance and biomass indices from Canadian fall surveys in Divs.
-3LNO are provided in Table 4(a,b) and Figure 4b.
+3LNO are provided in Table 4(a,b) and Figure 4c.
 Fall abundance indices of Thorny Skate remained stable at very low levels since 1995.
 Divs.
 3NO were not surveyed in fall 2014, as well as deep-water strata (>732 m) of Div.
-3L in 2015, 2017-2018; thereby impacting abundance and biomass estimates of this species.
-In 2018, biomass estimates in Div.
-3L, 3N, and 3O were 28 142 t, 71 267 t, and 72 500 t (respectively).
+3L in 2015, 2017-

+2018; thereby impacting abundance and biomass estimates of this species.
+Overall, Thorny Skate indices in Divs.
+3LNO have been slowly increasing in the fall survey.
+In 2020, biomass estimates in Div.
+3L, 3N, and 30 were 31 671 t, 109 452 t, and 61 540 t (respectively).
+The biomass index of 202 663 t in Divs.
+3LNO (combined) is well above the 5-year average of 154 394 t over 2015-2019, due to above-average biomass levels in Divs.
+3LN.
+However, the biomass estimate of 61 540 t in 2020 was slightly below the 5-year average of 66 630 t in Div.
+30; while that of 31 671 t in Div.
+3L appeared to be above the (incomplete) 5-year average of 23 715 t.
 In Div.
-3N, the 2018 biomass estimate was above the 2013-2017 average of 59 268 t, while that for Div.
-3O was above the five-year average of 65 354 t.
-The 2019 biomass estimate of 147 348 t for Divs.
-3NO was above the 2014-2018 average of 128 451 t; increasing since 2015.
-In Div.
-3L, the 2018 (28 142 t) and 2019 (24 403 t) biomass estimates were above the 2013-2017 average of 21 413 t.
+3N, the 2020 biomass index of 109 452 t was significantly higher than the previous 5-year average of 64 050 t.
+Lack of Canadian fall survey estimates for 2021 prevents verification of this apparently increasing trend.